diku-dk/futhark/docs/language-reference.rst

 run-time.

 Due to ambiguities, this syntactic form cannot appear as an array index expression unless it is first enclosed in parentheses.
+However, as an array index must always be of type ``i32``, there is never a reason to put an explicit type ascription there.

 ``! x``
 .......